Hunting With Adventure Northwest

 Adventure Northwest also has access to additional grizzly bear tags that can be added to a muskox or caribou hunt during the fall season.

-(Bathurst Inlet, Nunavut Territory)
+Bathurst Inlet, Nunavut Territory

-• Accommodation/meals while in camp
+- accommodation/meals while in camp

-• One guide for every hunter
+- one guide for every hunter

-• Field prep of hide
+- Field prep of trophy and hides.

 Not Included: